 There were loads of options for places to stay in the town including, self-catering rooms, hotels as well as Airbnb options.
 More local accommodation.

-Sighisoara is a beautiful town and thoroughly enjoyed my visit, the main focus of the trip was to visit the historic citadel.
+Sighisoara is a beautiful town in Romania and thoroughly enjoyed my visit, the main focus of the trip was to visit the historic citadel.
 The river is visible from the town walls as is the imposing Holy Trinity Church

 What Wikipedia Says